-- fakes for text (incl. fake news, character assassination, ...) - So the model was not initially released (but has been now) - Some cynical interpretations
+- fakes for text (incl. fake news, character assassination, ...) - So the model was not released until a partially independent report on possible misuses (but has been now)

 Better Language Models and Their Implications

 We've trained a large-scale unsupervised language model wh coherent paragraphs of text, achieves state-of-the-art perfor many language modeling benchmarks, and performs rudime comprehension, machine translation, question answering, ar summarization-all without task-specific training.